Have you been blogging with WordPress for a while? Enough to build out a solid content base?

 One common obstacle among frequent bloggers is that new readers may not know where to begin, and can become overwhelmed by the sheer amount of information.
-You’ll need a way to channel these potential readers to your most valuable content and gain their trust
+You’ll need a way to channel these potential readers to your most valuable content and gain their trust.

 There are multiple ways to accomplish this, but one common and effective method is by listing your most popular articles in an accessible place, like the homepage.

-B showcasing your best work, you direct readers straight to the best content you have to offer.
+By showcasing your best work, you direct readers straight to the best content you have to offer.
 Hopefully, they’ll find value in your articles, then share them with others, and maybe even convert (if that’s your goal).

 While WordPress doesn’t have a “popular posts” feature out of the box, there are a handful of free WordPress plugins that can add this feature to your site.
-In this post, we’ll look at six of the best solutions available.
+In this post, we’ll look at the best solutions available.